Counseling Degrees & Licenses in Minnesota

 Capella University

-Capella University is a private university.
-Capella was founded in 1993 and delivers most of its education online.
-The school offers a robust counseling and therapy program with three master of science degrees: clinical mental health counseling, marriage & family therapy, and school counseling.
+Capella University is a private university founded in 1993.
+It delivers most of its education online.
+The school offers a robust counseling and therapy program with three master of science degrees: clinical mental health counseling, marriage and family therapy, and school counseling.

 The online school counseling program covers group counseling, theories of counseling with children and adolescents, child and adolescent psychopathology, and counseling for college and career readiness.
-Three further specializations are offered in this master’s degree: general school counseling; addiction treatment and recovery; and child and adolescent counseling.
+This master’s degree offers three specializations: general school counseling, addiction treatment and recovery, and child and adolescent counseling.
 All tracks include 13 core courses, four specialization courses, two residencies, one practicum, and two internships.

 The COAMFTE-accredited online master of science program in marriage and family therapy provides students with the skills and knowledge to help couples, families, and individuals improve their relationships.
 This program includes 16 courses (two of which have residencies) and four quarters of internship.
 Courses include diversity and social justice in systemic family therapy; the impact of addiction and addictive behavior on family systems; systemic family therapy theory and practice; and systemic and group interventions for grief, loss, and trauma.